-It is certainly possible to have TCP perform for sustained rates at very high speed, as the land speed records for TCP show, but something else is happening here, and there are a set of preconditions that need to be met before attempting to set a new record:
+It is certainly possible to have TCP perform for sustained intervals at very high speed, as the land speed records for TCP show, but something else is happening here, and a set of preconditions need to be met before attempting to set a new record:

-- Firstly, its good, indeed essential, to have the network path all to yourself.
-Any form of packet drop is a major problem here, so the best way to ensure this is to keep the network path all to yourself! - Secondly it's good, indeed essential to have a fixed latency.
-If the objective of the exercise is to reach a steady state data transmission then any change in latency, particularly as a reduction in latency has the risk of a period of over-sending, which in turn has a risk of packet loss.
-So keep the network as stable as possible.

-• Thirdly its essential to know in advance both the round trip latency and the available bandwidth.
+- First, it is good-indeed essential-to have the network path all to yourself.
+Any form of packet drop is a major problem here, so the best way to ensure no packets are lost is to keep the network path all to yourself. - Secondly, it is good-indeed essential-to have a fixed latency.
+If the objective of the exercise is to reach a steady-state data transmission, then any change in latency, particularly a reduction in latency, has the risk of a period of oversending, which in turn has a risk of packet loss.
+So keep the network as stable as possible. - Thirdly, it is good-indeed essential-to have extremely low bit error rates from the underlying transmission media.
+Data corruption causes checksum failure, which causes packet drop. - Lastly, it is essential to know in advance both the round-trip latency and the available bandwidth.